junxit/us-congress-bills-117/metadata.md

 - 2021-01-25 — Introduced in House
 - 2021-01-25 — Introduced in House
 - 2021-01-25 — Referred to the House Committee on Transportation and Infrastructure.
+- 2021-02-04 — Referred to the Subcommittee on Aviation.
+- 2021-03-24 — Committee Consideration and Mark-up Session Held.
+- 2021-03-24 — Ordered to be Reported by Voice Vote.
+- 2021-03-24 — Subcommittee on Aviation Discharged.
+- 2021-05-28 — Placed on the Union Calendar, Calendar No. 23.
+- 2021-05-28 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+117-40.
+- 2021-05-28 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+117-40.